 Earlier in her career, Virginia served in leadership roles at various non-profit organizations where she developed grantmaking and capacity-building programs for grassroots non-profits that addressed issues of urban violence, economic, racial, and social inequality.
 During that time, she also studied what made these activities effective and used that information to assist groups in deepening their impact and identifying opportunities for cross-sector movement building.

 Virginia’s activism started in her early 20’s when she co-founded a youth-led non-profit in her hometown of Hartford, CT.
 Motivated by her desire to create a positive change in her community, she organized at-risk youth to build power and grow their leadership to fight for employment and educational opportunities.

 Virginia is a leading advocate for participatory elections and democracy.
 She has testified before Congress on election administration, appeared on various television news programs, published multiple opinion pieces, and been quoted in news articles including The New York Times, Time Magazine, Glamour, and more.
 Virginia was a recipient of the 2019 Hispanic Heritage Award for Leadership, and in March 2020 she was named to People en Español’s Most Powerful Women of the Year List.
-She serves on the boards of the Leadership Conference on Civil and Human Rights, the Democracy Initiative, the steering committee for Open the Government, and is a member of the National Election Task Force on Election Crises.
+In 2022, she was named one of the Most Influential People in Washington by Washingtonian magazine, and was given the National Coalition on Black Civic Participation's Spirit of Democracy award.
+She serves on the boards of the Leadership Conference on Civil and Human Rights, the board of directors for the Project on Government Oversight, and is a member of the National Election Task Force on Election Crises.
 She also served on the National Archives Foundation Rightfully Hers Initiative Honorary Committee, commemorating the passage of the 19th Amendment.